-I’m a perfectionist and a very sensitive person so I almost always feel bad after giving speeches.
+I’m a perfectionist so I almost always feel bad after giving speeches.
 Even if everyone said I spoke well, I’d still think I didn’t do my best and I’d put myself in a bad mood.
 But after my first Toastmasters speech, I felt light and I was pumped up for giving another speech.

 I did have one conundrum though.
 A piece of common advice for writers is to use simple words.
 Never use a complex word, where a simple one will do, they say.
 The highlight of an article is the concept, not the vocabulary.
 In Toastmasters, though the importance is on delivery and the content, you’re also supposed to use fancy words.
 It is not necessary, but it counts.

 When I was younger, I would use a lot of fancy words in my writing.
 I used to be proud when people had to refer to dictionaries to understand what I wrote.
 Later, I realized I should write simpler to reach more people.
 I’m the one who should work hard, not my readers.
 Just when I’m succeeding in simplifying my prose, I’m having to add pizzazz to my speeches.
 I’m finding this difficult.